clamsproject/wfe-pipeline-runner/README.md

       container: pipeline_spacy
 ```

 First we define a local directory that will be shared with the containers of all applications.
 In this case we take a directory inside this repository, but in real live it would be more likely something like `/var/archive/data` or something like that.
-Next we define the name of the pipeline container and the name of the image the container will be started from.
+Note that the local directory has to be an absolute path.
+Next we define the name of the pipeline container and the name of the image the container will be started from (`clams-pipeline`).
 This image can be created from the Dockerfile in this directory.
-Finally we list the applications  (`tokenizer` and `spacy`) and for each one we specify the Docker image and the name of the Docker container we create from the image.
-The container will contain the application.
+Finally we list the applications  (`tokenizer` and `spacy`) and for each one we specify the Docker image (`clams-nlp-example` and `clams-spacy-nlp`) and the name of the Docker container we create from the image.
+The container for a CLAMS app includes a Flask server with access to a CLAMS tool.

 We mentioned that `start_pipeline.py` assumes the availabilty of a set of Docker images.
 These image will be taken from the list of locally available images or pulled from Docker Hub ([https://hub.docker.com/](https://hub.docker.com/)).
 At the moment, there are no images for CLAMS applications available on DockerHub and it is therefore your responsibility to build images locally.
 In particular, you need an image for the pipeline repository and one for each CLAMS application.
 This readme file is in the pipeline repository so in order to build the pipeline image all you need to do is